Fundamentos de la jardinería

 Summer planting can take many forms, bringing a new burst of color to your ornamental garden and extending your vegetable harvest.

-Plan to add annual flowers and fall harvest vegetables to maximize your garden.
+Plan to add annual flowers, like those in the Miracle-Gro® Brilliant Blooms line, and fall harvest vegetables (check out the vigorous young veggies from Bonnie Plants®) to maximize your garden.
 Great flowering plants for summer gardens include annuals like petunias, marigolds, and impatiens, which will bloom regularly for months.
 The second half of summer is also the time to plant cool weather vegetables like spinach, broccoli, and kale, which will mature for fall harvesting and can withstand fall’s light frosts.
 Depending upon where you live, you’ll want to plant most fall harvest vegetables in July or August.

 Many vegetable gardeners also practice succession planting, planting one crop after another has been harvested, to keep their gardens producing for months.